-As an indication of the standard errors in the trade union estimates, the standard errors around the total employment and employee union membership proportions are likely to be around 0.6 percentage points.
-Standard errors for union membership proportions by gender are likely to be around 0.7 percentage points.
-Standard errors for union membership proportions by region are likely to be around two percentage points.
+As an indication of the standard errors in the trade union estimates, the standard errors around the total employment and employee union membership proportions are likely to be around 0.3 percentage points.
+Standard errors for union membership proportions by gender are likely to be around 0.4 percentage points.
+Standard errors for union membership proportions by region average around 0.9 percentage points.